Skip to main content

 Assistive Technology Standards

-The IncluAccess engine implements WCAG 2.2 AAA conformance with multi-modal input capture — switch scanning, dwell selection, and eye-gaze tracking — with Motor Fatigue Degradation monitoring to prevent overexertion.
+The IncluAccess engine is engineered to WCAG 2.2 AA, with AAA targets, and multi-modal input capture — switch scanning, dwell selection, and eye-gaze tracking — plus Motor Fatigue Degradation monitoring to prevent overexertion.

 Lancioni, G. E. et al. (2020).
 AT to support communication and daily living.
 Int.
 Journal of Developmental Disabilities, 66(3).